 As a real estate professional, you need to be aware of the special requirements of these transactions.
 You have a responsibility to work in the best interest of your clients and disclose all material information to them.

 An RECBC Professional Standards Advisor can help you find answers to questions about transactions involving manufactured homes.
-Contact them at [email protected] — will open in a new tab.
+Contact them at [email protected].

-For further information about the assignment provisions under the Manufactured Home Park Tenancy Regulation, contact the Residential Tenancy Branch at [email protected] — will open in a new tab or by phone at 1-800-665-8779.
+For further information about the assignment provisions under the Manufactured Home Park Tenancy Regulation, contact the Residential Tenancy Branch at [email protected] or by phone at 1-800-665-8779.

 See RECBC’s Resources on Manufactured Homes